macilentiores/ChurchStreamGuard/README.md

 - Don’t commit stream keys, passwords, or private tokens to GitHub.
 - Keep a manual fallback plan (desktop HUD buttons, or direct OBS control).
+- Keep phones/tablets on the correct LAN/SSID (avoid guest Wi‑Fi isolation).
-- If your camera must be powered off between services (to avoid crashing), confirm church mode is active (`HOME_TEST_MODE = False`) so the app powers off the camera at the end of service. fileciteturn13file11L84-L85
+- If your camera must be powered off between services (to avoid crashing), confirm church mode is active (`HOME_TEST_MODE = False`) so the app powers off the camera at the end of service.